 Searching for a respite from winter?
 Consider moving to Charleston, S.C.
 The Holy City, so-called for its many church steeples, is famous for its subtropical weather, rich history, Southern charm, and delicious cuisine.

-Although some neighborhoods are more expensive than others, you get a lot for the price.
+Although some neighborhoods are more expensive than others for millennials, you get a lot for the price.
 Charleston is nowhere near as expensive as other major cities, but it has the big-city amenities young professionals are looking for.

 Charleston has been dubbed “Silicon Harbor” due to the growing number of tech companies that have been establishing roots since the beginning of the 2000s.
 The city is attracting top professionals in technology and technology-related fields from New York and Boston, as well as San Francisco.